Home > Facade > The Overview of the Kinetic Façades

 Imagine the benefits of a kinetic façade on a prefabricated/modular hotel or accommodation pod:

-Economical & Ecological Sustainability: The cooling costs in projects could be lowered when the solar heat gain is curtailed with well-shaded design, which would, in turn, reduce the operating costs and increase the return on investments of projects.
+Economical & Ecological Sustainability: The cooling costs in projects could be lowered when the solar heat gain is curtailed with a well-shaded design, which would, in turn, reduce the operating costs and increase the return on investments of projects.

 Occupant Comfort Control: The kinetic façade could also have a manual override providing control to the occupants of the building to orient the shades as per their convenience to the views they wish to enjoy.